Gaius Flaminius (consul 223 BC): Death and legacy

 Flaminius is criticised, most strongly by Polybius, for his rashness, lack of judgement, and lack of military expertise that led to this defeat.
 He is, however, praised by Livy for the strength and determination he displayed during the battle.
-The accounts of Flaminius' death vary amongst ancient sources; Polybius states he was killed by a group of Celts, while Livy suggests it was a specific Insurbian Celt who had recognised the Roman general, identified by Silius Italicus as Ducarius.
+The accounts of Flaminius' death vary amongst ancient sources; Polybius states he was killed by a group of Gauls, while Livy suggests it was a specific Insubrian horseman, Ducarius, who had recognised the Roman general.
 The overwhelming consensus, however, is that Flaminius was killed in the battle and his body never recovered, despite Hannibal searching for it in order to give his enemy a proper burial.
-Along with the death of their leader, the capturing of 6,000 Roman troops, and the flight of 10,000 more across Etruria, 15,000 Roman soldiers lost their lives in the Battle of Lake Trasimene.
+15,000 Roman soldiers were slain at Lake Trasimene, 6,000 were taken prisoner, and 10,000 were scattered across Etruria, eventually making their way back to Rome.
 Flaminius was survived by his son, Gaius Flaminius, notable for his consulship in 187 BC and wars fought against the Friniates and Apuani in Northern Italy.